info@virtumstudio.com +1-661-336-9555

 • Enhancing Customer Loyalty

-The Focus Group has provided these consulting & training services to manufacturing & service organizations across the U.S., Canada, Europe & the Middle East.
+The Focus Group has provided these consulting and training services to manufacturing and service organizations across the U.S., Canada, Europe, and the Middle East.
+Pete has worked closely with the leadership teams of organizations such as Exxon, Brinks, EMC, State Farm, Marriott, N.C.I.
+YKK and Freddie Mac

 Upcoming Webinars